grahamhaug/Hetarynes_Pipeline/Module4_Generate_Conformers_Write_DFT_Inputs/README.md

+"""
 ### 'Generate_Conformers_Write_DFT_Inputs.ipynb' - @GCH v1.0 - last updt.
-05/08/2026
+05/10/2026

 ### Notebook Overview:
-This notebook contains code to generate Aryne SMILES strings from Aryne SMILES.
-A Reaction SMARTS defintion is applied to all valid mols extracted from an incoming Pandas DataFrame's 'smiles' column, generating all possible Aryne SMILES.
-The newly minted Aryne SMILES and Aryne_IDs (ex: aryne_12) are appended to a new Pandas DataFrame and written to a an output .csv file: 'Arenes_and_Generated_Arynes.csv' that is written to the /Module3 directory.
+This notebook contains code to obtain initial 3D geometries/conformers from SMILES data, generate DFT input files (Orca 5.0.3, M06-2X-D3/def2-SVP, .inp), and batch .inps for submission to an HPC.
+You can then submit en masse via a SLURM-based manager (for ex: via pOrca).
+Output jobs should then be processed locally for validation (for ex: via the "Bacon" notebooks in this project).

 ### Motivation:
-A robust and transparent means of generating all possible arynes from a parent aryne.
-Generate SMILES and prepare for DFT campaign.
+A mostly hands-off means of going from SMILES => Orca DFT input files

+### Specifics of the Workflow in this Notebook:
+- Initially SMILES are converted to 3D coordinates using CSEARCH (rdkit-based embedding).
+- For any valid SMILES string that can't generate a 3D geometry, generally arynes, we use OpenBabel/Pybel to generate a desperate attempt for a set of 3D coordinates (see note).

+### A Note on Conformer Generation:
+In this phase of the project, hetarynes are generally planar/fused and feature no substituents.
+Accordingly, we can get away with very generic conformer handling (ie, just generate a set of coords and use those as starting points for DFT optimization).
+Future versions of this code will have much more powerful/robust means of generating conformers and selecting which to use for DFT-input files.

 ### Planned Features:
-1. Remove CSEARCH Dependency (v. slow/better alternatives - currently have to run this from the top level dir for some reason)
+1. Remove CSEARCH Dependency (slow/replace with xTB/GOAT/something else)
-2. Remove QPREP Dependency (doens't handle Paths from super dirs so have to run this notebook from TLD)
+2. Remove QPREP Dependency (doens't handle absolute pathlib paths so need to use rel paths/import os; annoying)
-3. Improve conformer generation/workflow/variability
+3. Improve conformer generation/workflow/variability (in tandem with #1 above)
+4. Eventually expand to other job types (vs. just opt+freq / more dynamic vs. a static option only)

 ### How to Use this Notebook:
 1. Define relevant Paths to output files in the PATH cell below
 2. Define DFT Job Parameters
 3. Run all cells in the notebook
+"""

 ### Format of Input Data (.csv):
 ![csv_format](Mod4_Helpful_Pictures/Mod4_CSV_Format.PNG)